tatsumi486/blogDump/extra.md

 Oh shit, he thought.
 Four floors up, the ground looked mighty far from where he was.
 Right when he thought that, there was a rush of wind and he was watching the railing clatter to the ground.
 "Can't take my eyes off of you for a second," Hawks said, arms tight around Deku, under his arms and around his waist, hoisting the man so that they were eye-level.
 "Well, it's not near

+# kind nightmare

+"Shigaraki Tomura," Kurogiri said, and for a guy who was all smoke, he was extrodinarily good at expression his displeasure just by saying Shigaraki's name, "Why is your clothing so tight?"
+And Shigaraki, whose pants were clinging and up to his shins, button broken and ripped open, hoodie a tight crop top that he ripped the back and shoulder of getting it over his chest.
+Aside from the catcalls he got and some gasps, Shigaraki felt like he was breaking all the wrong laws.
+"Fuck off," he said, walking through.
+"There is a sudden increase of Pro-Heroes in the area, exercise better caution-" Shigaraki walked right by him, slamming the door behind him and Kurogiri sighed.
+Sensei didn't seem particularly interested if Shigaraki could use his quirk or not, explaining that he could have everything and more soon enough, and Kurogiri didn't care if Sensei didn't.
+He stared at his impeccably clean bar, not a speck of dust, since Shigaraki returned with missing fingers.
+Sensei it was good that he was gaining independence, but according to the day-drama that Kurogiri watched, he knew that a girl must be involved.
+Was this little friend aware of who he was?
+What he was trying to do?
+Was she the reason why his recent behavioral patterns had changed?
+Kurogiri needed a little more information, then he would be certain.
+Surely, Giran would have a good recommendation for a reliable investigator to garner some more information.

+>> hires chimera & co? in exchange, Kurogiri covers the cost for Nine's sugery/experiment thing?

+-

+"Augh, this is such a waste of time," he sighed.

+Two days later...

+"Kid's got like, ten people coming in and out of his house-" "Yeah, but four of them are like his teachers-"
+"And you wouldn't believe-"
+Chimera cut them off, "Which ones?" he asked, remembering the feeling of Midoriya's scarred fingers running through his fur.
+He paused, and when he didn't get a response, glared at the other two.
+"Well?"
+"...I thought you did stakeouts too," Scissor said.
+"Shouldn't you know?"
+"It's not like you're one of them, right?"
+There was a pause when Chimera didn't answer.
+"Chimera," Scissor gasped, scandalized but there was a bright gleam in her eyes and a smile starting to stretch her lips.
+"Should we be expecting a new addition to the team?"
+"Uh," their current youngest hesitated, "He's a literal kid.
+On his way to being a hero.
+No?"
+"You don't want to be called "senpai"?"
+And Chimera couldn't wait for Nine to wake up and then whip all of them in gear, because he honest to god was considered it.
+"Well, I guess it wouldn't be so bad."

+-

+"...I don't know," Midoriya said, "how to take responsibility for my actions.
+I-I know that I have to face consequences, but I don't...
+I don't think it'll be enough."
+Dabi laughed, a bitter sound that would hurt much more than his fire could.
+"What a pretty way of saying that you don't want to do anything.
+You don't know how to, so you don't bother, but you sound like you're putting your best forward, right?"

+-

+"...I feel like we haven't eaten lunch together in a while," Iida explained.
+"I...
+I hope everything is okay.
+And regardless if it is or not, I," he hesitated, and the normally impeccable Iida looked like a teenager, lost and stumbling just like Midoriya did.
+"We just want you to know we are here for you!"
+Uraraka called out, her hands clenched into fists and a grin on her face.

+-

+"But you have a teacher!"
+Monoma shouted, "You have a teacher and even All Might favors you!"
+His hand came to his hair, tugging at it and he screamed out.
+"Don't take Kan-sensei from us!"
+And Midoriya had forgotten that it went both ways.
+The time he took from a villain, ensuring that only one person would be hurt, was the same as the